erda-project/erda/README.md

 ## Contributing

 Contributions are always welcomed.
-Please refer to [Contributing to Erda](CONTRIBUTING.md) for details.
+Please refer to [Contributing to Erda](CONTRIBUTING.md) for details .

 ## Contact Us